 Similarly, those most meaningful experiences they had enjoyed thus far in life were the ones that pushed the boundaries of their comfort zones, expanding their personal risk tolerance.

 It’s now been well established that humans generally make poor investment decisions.
 The field of behavioral finance and economics has helped explain why:

-- The pain of loss is twice as powerful as the joy of gain.
+- The pain of loss is more powerful than the joy of gain.